nlm/firval/README.md

 Craft a yaml configuration file and make it feed it to firval.py, it will produce a iptables-restore compatible rule file

-if you want, you can event do this:
+if you want, you can even do this:

     cat rules.yaml | ./firval.py | iptables-restore